-You’ll of course want to start by disabling Avahi and other mDNS clients.
+You’ll, of course, want to start by disabling Avahi and other mDNS clients.
 However, individual programs may also send mDNS and DNS-SD broadcasts.
-You either need to disable mDNS support in these programs, if they have an option for it, or block outgoing mDNS broadcasts in your firewall.
+You either need to disable mDNS support in these programs, if they’ve an option for it, or block outgoing mDNS broadcasts in your firewall.
 This article will focus on the latter option.

 mDNS broadcasts to port 5353 over UDP.
-Silencing it is as easy as blocking that one specific port.
+Silencing it’s as easy as blocking that one specific port.
 The rest of the article will cover how to block outgoing mDNS with the default firewalls on CentOS, Fedora, and Ubuntu.